 In an ideal world, the target for this should be 10,000 steps or more.
 But if you’re only about getting 1,500-2,000 steps a day right now, scaling up to 10,000 all of a sudden might feel a bit too hard.
 Aiming for 4,000 – 5,000 steps more than your current daily average should provide you a decent challenge.

 Yes, it would mean doing way more cooking at home, but just imagine how much you would save, both in terms of money, as well as your health.

 11| EAT AT LEAST ONE HOME COOKED MEAL A DAY

-If no fast food or takeaway seems like a bit much, aim for at least one home cooked meal a day.
-Unless you’re travelling, I think this is a highly doable challenge.
+If no fast food or takeaway seems like a bit much, aim for at least one home-cooked meal a day.
+Unless you’re traveling, I think this is a highly doable challenge.

 12| DRINK 8-10 GLASSES OF WATER A DAY

 Repeat after me: water is life.
 No seriously, it is.
 Stay hydrated and see how your skin and health improves.